The effects of turbulence on galactic nuclear gas rings: Numerical Methods

 Our turbulence implementation contains two free parameters: \eturb, the total energy input per injection, and \nt, the number of timesteps between velocity ``kicks'' (the timestep is fixed in all simulations to be equal to 1000 yrs).
 In \cite{Salas2019}, we demonstrate that our turbulence module produces consistent results in the range $E_{turb}$ = $10^{46}-10^{50}$ ergs, which corresponds to $\sim0.01-100\%$ of the thermal energy of the system.
 We also show that \nt\ must be relatively low (\nt = 2-5) in order to counteract the self-gravity of the high-density gas, due to its fast free-fall time ($t_{ff} \sim 1/\sqrt{G \rho})$.
-In the present work, however, we expect the density of our large-scale simulations to be much lower than those we studied in \cite{Salas2019} (and thus a larger $t_{ff}$), which allows us to consider larger values for \nt.
+In the present work, however, we expect the densities of our large-scale simulations to be much lower than those we studied in \cite{Salas2019} (and thus a larger $t_{ff}$), which allows us to consider larger values for \nt.

-Here, we simulate two extremes, namely a ``low turbulence'' model and a ``high turbulence'' model.
+Here, we consider two extremes, namely a ``low turbulence'' model and a ``high turbulence'' model.
 This is achieved by tuning the two free parameters, $E_{turb}$ and $N_t$.
 For simplicity, we fix $E_{turb}$ to be $10^{47}$~ergs, and use two values for $N_t$, 100 and 2, which represent the low and high turbulence models, respectively.
-We expect the turbulence parameters in the real CMZ to fall between these two extremes.
+We expect the turbulence parameters in real galactic centers to fall somewhere between these two extremes.